4 walking days

 Having hopefully arrived in the early afternoon you should have time to explore this wonderful town.
 You also have a short day tomorrow so you could postpone some until then.

 You will be staying at The Christopher, a boutique hotel on Eton High Street.
 After a short rest, take a walk across the bridge and up the high street and admire the castle on your left.
 It’s the longest-serving royal residence in Europe.
 It’s open until 5.15pm so you should have a chance to visit.
+Note that it is closed on Tuesdays and Wednesdays.

 At the end of the high street is Park Street.
 Go to the end and you will step onto the Long Walk, a carriageway that leads straight from Windsor Castle, through Windsor Great Park, to a statue of George III just visible three miles away.
 This is the route that the monarch takes every year when they visit Royal Ascot.